Share on Pinterest Share on Twitter Share on Facebook Copy link to article

 Before heading off in the Madeiran sunset, here’s what you need to know to prepare for your trip:

 • Best way to explore the island is definitely by car.
-Critically, you want to get a SMALL car (we opted for a Fiat 500) because streets are super narrow.
+Critically, you want to get a VERY SMALL car because streets are super narrow.
 We always book our cars through Discover Car's comparison portal to find the best deal on our car hire.

 • You can pay by card almost everywhere.
-But a handful of places were cash only or Portuguese cards only.
-For that reason, make sure to carry a small amount of cash.
+But a handful of places were cash or Portuguese cards only.
+Make sure to carry a small amount of cash, especially coins for parking.

 • The best time to visit Madeira is May through August.
-Simply because there is less rain than in Winter.
-However, Madeira is a year-round destination and has enough microclimates that if it’s raining somewhere, you can drive to sun and warmth in under an hour!
+I’ve been to Madeira in both April and June.
+Summer means less rain and more flowers.
+However, Madeira is a year-round destination and you can often drive from rain to sunshine.

-• The best place to stay in Madeira is in Funchal.
+• The most popular place to stay in Madeira is in Funchal.
 Our amazing villa (pictured below) was a 5 minute drive from the main highway, and a 15 minute walk to the city.
-The location was absolutely perfect as a home base to explore the entire island efficiently.

 Where to stay in Funchal